sporteiro/mixter/README.md

 * user: user
 * password: user

-"Run pipeline" as many times as pipelines you need or as long as your machine doesn't melt
+"Run pipeline" as many times as pipelines you need or as long as your machine doesn't melt down

 ## How it works